threedi/tema-demo/example-case-study/case-study.md

 ## 1: excessive rainfall is detected

-The amount of rainfall was pretty well known beforehand.
+The amount of rainfall in the "Ahr" region was pretty well known beforehand.
 Lots of rain had already fallen, so the ground was soaked and couldn't absorb any additional rainfall.
 Then a Real Big Rainfall Event occurred...

 For the demo, the rainfall events or predictions should be put into the context broker for us to be able to pick it up with 3Di.